Advantages of Internet Radio

 Unlike traditional radio, which operates with a narrow profit window, Internet Radio often enjoys greater financial fluidity.
 The absence of high fixed costs allows these stations to focus on what matters: creative expression and community building.

 It's not just about cost savings; Internet Radio can diversify its revenue streams more easily.
 While traditional radio relies heavily on advertising, Internet Radio can explore subscription models, merchandise sales, and crowdfunding.
 Idaho Radio intends to go well beyond these Internet Radio revenue models.
-As part of the Idaho Local Independent Business Alliance and an extension of the
+As part of the Idaho Local Independent Business Alliance and an extension of the Idaho Local membership platform, a synergistic revenue model will be formed to support Independent Locally-Owned businesses in Idaho.

 Internet Radio's Cost-Efficient Approach